playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-dom-manipulation/index.md

 element.classList.toggle("myClass");
 ```

-In the following demo, we're toggling two classes on a card.: `.small` and `.no-image`.
+In the following demo, we're toggling two classes on a card: `.small` and `.no-image`.
 We're also performing style changes when both are applied!

 ```css
 /* Causes the card to shrink in size */